ntuspeechlab/asr-client-scripts/README.md

 # asr-client-scripts

-## To use demo engines
+## 1. To use demo engines

-  * Try demo for free on webUI without programming at AISG https://makerspace.aisingapore.org/do-ai/speech-lab/
+  * Try demo for free on webUI without programming/scripting at [AISingapore](https://makerspace.aisingapore.org/do-ai/speech-lab/)

-## To use AISpeechlab engine with livestreaming mode
+## 2. To use AISpeechlab engine with livestreaming mode
   * Dependencies

         * ws4py